ParvKulshreshtha/dashboard/README.md

 **react-roter**: React Router is employed for client-side routing to manage navigation within the application.
 It provides a robust solution for handling dynamic routing, nested routes, and route-based code splitting, enhancing the overall user experience.

+**3. Challenges Faced:**

+**Design Challenges:** Ensuring the application was fully responsive and compatible with dark mode. tailwind and redux helped overcome this challenge.

+**Dependency Issues:** Finding third-party libraries in case of charts, tables, and maps that would help us build pixel-perfect UI was difficult.

+**3. Changes made**

+**built a temporary button on main screen that would lead us to orderlist component**